shuveb/loti/low_level.rst

   sqring->tail = tail;
   write_barrier();

 In the code snippet above, the :c:func:`app_init_io` function in the application fills up details of the request for submission.
-Before the tail is updated, we have a :c:func:`write_barrier` to ensure that the previous writes are ordered before we update the tail.
+Before the tail is updated, we have a :c:func:`write_barrier` to ensure that the previous writes are ordered.
 Then we update the tail and call :c:func:`write_barrier` once more to ensure that our update is seen.
 We’re lining up our ducks here.

 Source code
 -----------
-This code and other examples in this documentation are available in this `Github repository <https://github.com/shuveb/io_uring-by-example>`_.
+This code and other examples in this documentation are available in this `Github repository <https://github.com/shuveb/loti-examples>`_.